HiDiHlabs/computational-oncology-group/getting-started.md

 * TOC
 {:toc}

+## Work compass - A Guide to Everyday Work_Where to Find What

+This fantastic guide was compiled by Ann-Kathrin Zimanji.
+Absolutely essential!
+Please read this.
+[Work Compass_A Guide to Everyday Work_Where to Find What.pdf](https://github.com/user-attachments/files/24933892/Work.Compass_A.Guide.to.Everyday.Work_Where.to.Find.What.pdf)

 ## General IT
 Most information on the topics in this part of the onboarding can be found by searching the Charité Intranet https://intranet.charite.de